nutirition-positions/nutrition-positions.github.io/index.md

 - Student working on a B.S. in Computer Science w/ focus in Security Science
 - Hoping to gain a deeper understanding of how websites handle data base queries and potentially tackle a screen scraping script
 - Have skills in Linux, Cryptography, Networks, and password cracking
-- More info on my latest project can be found on my [portfolio](https://colinj23.github.io)
+- More info on latest project can be found on my [portfolio](https://colinj23.github.io)

 James Lau
 - Junior majoring in BS in Computer Science with a focus in Cyber Sercuity.
 - Interested in both software engineering and cyber security.
-- Java is my favorite programming language.
+- Favorite programming language: Java.
 - More info at https://jklaulau.github.io/